omniti-labs/mimeo/doc/mimeo.md

  * p_dblink_id is the data_source_id from the dblink_mapping table for where the source table is located.
  * p_dest_table, an optional argument,  is to set a custom destination table.
 Be sure to schema qualify it if needed.
  * p_filter, an optional argument, is an array list that can be used to designate only specific columns that should be used for replication.
  * p_condition, an optional argument, is used to set criteria for specific rows that should be replicated.
-See additional notes in '**About** section above.
+See additional notes in **About** section above.
  * p_pulldata, an optional argument, allows you to control if data is pulled as part of the setup.
 Set to 'false' to configure replication with no initial data.

 *snapshot_destroyer(p_dest_table text, p_archive_option text)*